leangjia/blender_docs/manual/render/freestyle/parameter_editor/line_style/introduction.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Properties editor --> View Layer --> Freestyle Line Style`
+   :Panel:     :menuselection:`Properties --> View Layer --> Freestyle Line Style`

 In Freestyle, the line style settings define the appearance of a line set using five main aspects:
 Stroke, Color, Alpha, Thickness, Geometry and Texture with each on a separate tab.